 - a.
 For the NHHP, fill in columns A, B, C, D, and E (non-shaded columns).
-For the APR, fill in columns F, G, H, I, J, and K (shaded columns). - b.
+For the APR, fill in columns F, G, H, I, J, and K (shaded columns). b.
 Total of Column D should match the total of Column N from the Uses Table on the following page. - c.
-Total of Column I should match the Total of Column Q from the Uses Table on the following page. d.
-For the NHHP, describe any estimated leverage in Line 3 below.
-For the APR, describe actual leverage in Line 4 below (APR).
+Total of Column I should match the Total of Column Q from the Uses Table on the following page.

-(2) Uses of Funding (NAHASDA § 803(c)(2)(C)(ii)) (Note that the budget should not exceed the total funds on hand (Column C) and insert as many rows as needed to include all the programs identified in Section 3.
+(2) Uses of Funding (NAHASDA § 803(c)(2)((ii)) (Note that the budget should not exceed the total funds on hand (Column C) and insert as many rows as needed to include all the programs identified in Section 3.
 Actual expenditures in the APR section are for the 12-month fiscal year.)